 Since its inception in 1980, DAN® has spent more than 300,000 medical resource hours on duty, fielding more than 100,000 emergency calls and coordinating more than 10,000 emergency evacuations worldwide, making it one of the world’s most trusted resources for traveler safety.

-As a natural evolution of DAN’s successful 35+ years of service to the diving community, our new DAN Boater Travel Safety Association is committed to helping recreational boaters and global travelers in need of emergency assistance while on the go, and to promoting smart travel health and safety practices through research and education.
+As a natural evolution of DAN’s successful 35+ years of service to the diving community, our new DAN Boater membership program is committed to helping recreational boaters in need of emergency assistance while traveling the globe, and to promoting smart travel health and safety practices through research and education.

 By boat, plane, car, or rail.
 Around the world, or across the state.
 Anytime you travel more than 50 miles from home, rely on DAN Boater for the assistance you need when you need it: